 This final section of the EN is not intended to be a comprehensive discussion on subsidence research.
-However, it is included here to simply list a number of key areas where further or ongoing research is needed to improve our understanding of coal mine subsidence and its impacts; and to improve our ability to reliably predict such behaviour.
+It simply lists some key areas where further or ongoing research and technology transfer is needed to improve our understanding of coal mine subsidence and its impacts, and to improve our ability to reliably predict such behaviour.

-In no particular order of priority, the following are considered to be topics for further subsidence-related research, to either establish new understanding, or to improve or clarify current understanding and current methodologies:
+In no particular order of priority, the following are considered to be useful topics for further subsidence-related research, either to establish new understanding or to improve or clarify current understanding and current methodologies:

-- Fundamental consideration of the multiple geotechnical mechanisms at play in non-conventional subsidence behaviour. - Extended interrogation of existing databases and experience to improve on non-conventional subsidence prediction techniques. - Improve the capabilities and level of detail available within numerical modelling of all forms of subsidence in three dimensions. - Fundamental understanding of impact of mining geotechnical interactions on subsidence in multi-seam mining, leading to development of higher confidence level prediction techniques. - Investigations into improved characterisation of the surface fracturing zone above underground extraction, using multiple lines of evidence including geotechnical and groundwater monitoring, surface and downhole geophysics and environmental water tracers. - Improved baseline and investigation of changes associated with subsidence interaction with swamps, rock bars in surface waters and the environmental consequences over the short and longer term. - Fundamental understanding and development of an improved modelling/prediction capability to better characterise the development of overburden deformation and fracturing above underground mining; and the resultant impact on groundwater including time-lags and the extent of recovery after mining. - Ongoing development of the various subsidence monitoring techniques for improvement of resolution and broader application in particular, the various remote and airborne sensing technologies.
+- Fundamental consideration of the multiple geotechnical mechanisms at play in non-conventional subsidence behaviour. - Further expansion and extended interrogation/analysis of existing databases and experience to improve on non-conventional subsidence prediction techniques. - Improvement of the capabilities and level of detail available in numerical modelling of all forms of subsidence in three dimensions. - Fundamental understanding of the impact of mining geotechnical interactions on subsidence in multi-seam mining, leading to development of higher confidence level prediction techniques.
+This should include interaction with older shallow workings, the potential for anomalous surface subsidence impacts such as potholing and sub-surface cracking, and the options available for prevention and/or remediation. - Investigation of improved characterisation of the surface fracturing zone above underground extraction, using multiple lines of evidence including geotechnical and groundwater monitoring, surface and downhole geophysics, and environmental water tracers. - Improved baseline and investigation of changes associated with subsidence interaction with swamps and rock bars in surface waters, and the environmental consequences over the short and longer term. - Fundamental understanding and development of an improved modelling/prediction capability to better characterise the development of overburden deformation and fracturing above underground mining and the resultant impact on groundwater, including time-lags and the extent of recovery after mining. - Ongoing development of the various subsidence monitoring techniques to improve resolution and enable broader application in particular, the various remote and airborne sensing technologies.